top of page

 User Added Stories

-Review those to be sure and save the ones that do not add clutter to your family tree.
+Review those to be sure, and save the ones that do not add clutter to your family tree.

 Compare a Hint to Your Tree

 After the member photo hints, you may see hints for records available on Ancestry.
-This is where you will want to spend the most of your time building your family tree.
+This is where you will want to spend most of your time building your family tree.
 Records are the backbone of accurate genealogy research.

 Ancestry Hint Quick Compare